-New cookbook reflects mushroom mania, but not foraging’s full community
+New cookbook reflects mushroom mania but not foraging’s full community

 Journalist and amateur mycologist Eugenia Bone, 62, has counted herself among those bold, curious and bizarre outliers.
 Except “outliers” no longer seems an apt description.
 Twenty years later, Arora’s guide is likely to find a wider audience, and Bone has edited “Fantastic Fungi Community Cookbook,” which should appeal to them.
-Released at the end of last year, it collects recipes from many of those former outliers and a few regular-Joe type newcomers who have discovered the pleasure of scouting for mushrooms, and cooking with them.
+Released at the end of last year, it collects recipes from many of those former outliers and a few regular-Joe newcomers who have discovered the pleasure of scouting for mushrooms and cooking with them.
 Taken as a sample of these erstwhile eccentrics and latter-day enthusiasts, the community of the cookbook would seem to accurately represent that of the larger whole.
 Who it includes is as telling as who it leaves out.

 Mushrooms, in case you hadn’t heard, have been wholeheartedly embraced by the dominant popular culture.
 You might say they’re mushrooming; just look at how frequently they were listed on trend forecasts for 2022.
 Holiday gift guides suggested we say it with kits to grow our own at home.
 The wellness industry has put mushroom powders and tinctures — touted as adaptogenic and appropriated from Eastern medicinal traditions — into as many products as it can persuade people to buy.
 They’ve spread to high fashion; barely two weeks ago, in the luxury label’s return to New York after 20 years, the Alexander McQueen Fall 2022 collection came wafting down the runway.
 It was titled “Mycelium.”
 The theme should be obvious.
 (Even if the leather was not made of mushrooms, which is also a thing now.)